grafana/agent/docs/sources/flow/reference/components/faro.receiver.md

 `burst_size` | `number` | Allowed burst size of requests. | `100` | no

-Rate limiting functions as a [token bucket algorithm][token-bucket], where a bucket has maximum capacity for up to `burst_size` requests, and refills at a rate of `rate` per second.
+Rate limiting functions as a [token bucket algorithm][token-bucket], where a bucket has a maximum capacity for up to `burst_size` requests and refills at a rate of `rate` per second.

 Each HTTP request drains the capacity of the bucket by one.
-Once the bucket is empty, HTTP requests are rejected with a `HTTP 429 Too Many Requests` status code until the bucket has more availble capacity.
+Once the bucket is empty, HTTP requests are rejected with an `HTTP 429 Too Many Requests` status code until the bucket has more available capacity.

 Configuring the `rate` argument determines how fast the bucket refills, and configuring the `burst_size` argument determines how many requests can be